Day 14 and 15 - St. Roch and Rainstorms : Conques to Livinhac-le-Haut

 We continued for about 4.1 km, happy that the cloud cover was providing cooler temperatures.
 We stopped for a coffee in a gite with a friendly golden lab in the town of Noailhac, which smelled strongly of bacon and eggs.

 As we continued to hike up and out of the town along the stations of the cross, the sky got so dark it looked like night.
-At the end of the stations of the cross we started to see lightening and hear loud thunder, and the skies really opened up.
+At the end of the stations of the cross, we started to see lightning and hear loud thunder, and the skies really opened up.

 We hurriedly took shelter in the Chapel of St. Roch, which turned out to have amazing stained glass windows.
 We waited out the worst of the storm, thanking St. Roch and St. James for once again providing what was needed.